 \section{Extension to \textsf{FedTD(0)} under Model Mismatch}

-Next, we extend our results to the federated setting.
-We consider \textsf{FedTD(0)} algorithm, where multiple agents collaboratively estimate the value function.
+To show the benefits of multiple agents, we extend our results to the federated setting.
+We consider the \textsf{FedTD(0)} algorithm, where multiple agents collaboratively estimate the value function.
 In each communication round $t=0,1,\ldots,T-1$, each agent $i = 1,2,\ldots,N$ receives the global value function estimate $V^{(t)}$ from the server, sets $V_i^{(t,0)}=V^{(t)}$, and updates its local estimate $V_i^{(t,k)}$ according to:

-Here, the step size is denoted by \( \alpha \in (0,1) \), \( s_i^{(t,k)} \) is the observed state, \( r_i^{(t,k+1)} \) is the received reward for each agent, and \( s_i^{(t,k+1)} \) is drawn from the agent's transition probability conditioned on \( s_i^{(t,k)} \).
+Here, the step size is denoted by \( \alpha \in (0,1) \), \( s_i^{(t,k)} \) is the observed state, \( r_i^{(t,k)} \) is the received reward for each agent, and \( s_i^{(t,k+1)} \) is drawn from the agent's transition probability conditioned on \( s_i^{(t,k)} \).
 Then, the central server computes the average of the received estimate progress from all the agents $\frac{1}{N}\sum_{i=1}^N (V_i^{(t,K)}-V^{(t)})$, and updates the global value function estimate via:

 where $\beta \in (0,1]$ is the federated tuning parameter.
 The description of \textsf{FedTD(0)} algorithm is provided in Algorithm~\ref{alg:fed_TDlearning}.
-To analyze and characterize the benefit of multiple agents in \textsf{FedTD(0)}, we impose the following model mismatch assumption. \begin{assumption} Let the empirical transition matrices $\hat P_1,\hat P_2,\ldots,\hat P_N$ be the perturbed matrix of $P_\mu$, which satisfies Assumption~\ref{assum:hat_P_single} with $\Delta>0$, and also
+To demonstrate the benefit of multiple agents in \textsf{FedTD(0)}, we impose the following model mismatch assumption. \begin{assumption} Let the empirical transition matrices $\hat P_1,\hat P_2,\ldots,\hat P_N$ be the perturbed matrix of $P_\mu$, which satisfies Assumption~\ref{assum:hat_P_single} with $\Delta>0$, and also